mshojaei77/mshojaei77.github.io/book/part1-foundations/01_neural_networks/01_neural_network_fundamentals.md

 <img width="800" height="450" alt="image" src="https://arjun-kava.github.io/dog-cat-3fea3d1cf02c617d77b4b6bf9449ed55.gif" />

-**Figure 1.1:** The conceptual flow of how a neural network learns to recognize cats by processing training images, extracting hierarchical features, and making classification decisions.

 Here's the kicker: this same fundamental process works for language translation, medical diagnosis, game playing, and countless other "intelligent" tasks.
 Neural networks are essentially **pattern-finding machines** that can, in theory, approximate *any* continuous function.
 This is called the **Universal Approximation Theorem**, and it's the reason why neural networks are the Swiss Army knife of AI.

 **Quick Prediction Exercise:** Before we dive deeper, think about this: If a network can learn cat recognition from examples, what other tasks do you think it could tackle?
 Write down 2-3 ideas—we'll revisit this at the end of the chapter.